 Understanding Hostile Talk

 The first step toward genuine open-mindedness is understanding why closed-minded talk can be so attractive in the moment, but so unhealthy in the long run.
-Suzette Haden Elgin, PhD, linguist and author of How to Disagree Without Being Disagreeable: Getting Your Point Across With the Gentle Art of Verbal Self-Defense (John Wiley & Sons, 1997), says that combative, oppositional interactions can give some people an adrenaline rush and provide them with emotional thrills as well as a sense of power, superiority and purpose.
+Suzette Haden Elgin, PhD, linguist and author of How to Disagree Without Being Disagreeable: Getting Your Point Across With the Gentle Art of Verbal Self-Defense, says that combative, oppositional interactions can give some people an adrenaline rush and provide them with emotional thrills as well as a sense of power, superiority and purpose.

 But hostile talk also tends to corrode our connection with others.
 This can hurt us both in professional and personal spheres far more than we might realize.